Isolation of polysaccharide producer and heavy metal tolerant local rhizobial isolates

 Preparation for exopolysaccharide production:

-Determination of final pH, biomass and exopolysaccharide, biomass:
+Determination of final pH, biomass, and exopolysaccharide, biomass:

-Tolerance of heavy metal:
+Tolerance of heavy metals:

 Screening of rhizobial isolates for exopolysaccharide production:

-According to Sridevi and Mallaiah [17] the rhizobial extreme producer isolates were selected preliminarily by naked eye according to cultural appearance, i.e., mucoid culture with sticky texture.
+According to Sridevi and Mallaiah [17], the rhizobial extreme producer isolates were selected preliminarily by naked eye according to cultural appearance, i.e., mucoid culture with sticky texture.

 Statistical analysis: